Book name: The Wise Man’s Fear

 More on Wednesday, in the meantime the comments section is open.
 Thank you for reading my review.

-If you fancy something different, you might like to take a chance on my review of Radical Technologies: The Design of Everyday Life by Adam Greenfield here.
+If you fancy something different, you might like to take a chance on my review of The Mountains of Channadran by Susan Dexter.